binaryphile/docker-redmine/README.md

 MySQL support hasn't been tested, but the image is built with the prereqs.

-Edit `.env` and set DB_ADAPTER to `mysql`.
-You'll want to run `initialize.sh` once in development mode so it can set up the host (it'll set up a sqlite database as well, but that's ancillary).
-After that, switch RAILS_ENV to production so it will try to talk to MySQL from then on.

-You'll need to initialize the MySQL Redmine database yourself by following the directions provided at the Redmine site.
-You'll also have to run the migrations and load default data by hand.

-You can probably do this from your host machine without running a container (assuming you have a working ruby environment).
-However if you need to run from the container, you can use the `bash.sh` script to run an interactive shell inside.
-The working directory will be mounted as `/root`.
+Edit `.env` and set DB_ADAPTER to `mysql` and RAILS_ENV to `production`.
+Remove the `.production` file if it's there.
+Set up your MySQL database with a redmine user and empty redmine schema.
+Run `redmine.sh` and it will load the migrations and default data and then it will run the server.

-## Image Details
+## Production

 The idea is to make it as simple as possible to deploy Redmine 2.3 on any system which supports Docker.